gitlzzz/ATLAS/docs/source/input.md

 - `descriptor_type`: (str) Which descriptor type to use.
 Options: "mace", "soap".
 Default: "mace"
 - `dimensionality_reduction_method`: (str, optional) Dimensionality reduction method for MACE descriptors.
 Options: `autoencoder`, `pca`, `none`.
 If not set, the default is none, which means no dimensionality reduction.
+- `ignore_container`: (bool) Whether to ignore the container specified in the container settings for the descriptors calculation.

 #### Descriptor Scheduler Options - `[descriptors.metadata]`